 Syntax Argument Argument name Description of the argument.
-[The units in which the argument when applicable].
-Condition/Variable Lists the codes to be used when specifying an argument as a condition (e.g. =, <, >) or a variable (variable ID code) when using the serial communication protocol.
-When using XtraWare, simply select the required option from a drop-down menu nt is defined, Code n.) must integer. can be Example An example that shows the use of the command.
+[The units in which the argument when applicable]. · - Condition/Variable Code Lists the codes to be used when specifying an argument as a condition (e.g. =, <, >) or a variable (variable ID code) when using the serial communication protocol.
+When using XtraWare, simply select the required option from a drop-down menu.
+Serial 4 U V The length of the argument in bytes (for use in serial comm U Indicates that the argument in be specified by an unsigned n.) must Indicates that the argument of specified by a number or by a Example An example that s shows the use of the command.
 Example Explanation An explanation of the example.
 Note Addition information relating to the use of the command.
-See Also A list of related commands, variables and parameters.
+See Also A list of related commands, variables and pa arameters.